bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 ## ASG - Scaling Cooldowns

 * After a scaling activity occurs, there is a **cooldown period (default of 300 seconds)**.
-* During the cooldown period, the ASG will not launch or terminate additional instances (to allow for metrics to stablize).
+* During the cooldown period, the ASG will not launch or terminate additional instances (to allow for metrics to stabilize).
 * Advice: Use a ready-to-use AMI to reduce configuration time in order to be serving requests faster and reduce the cooldown period.

 ## ASG - For Solutions Architects